Refractive Surgery / LASIK

 We also offer Clear Lens Exchange or Refractive Lens Exchange.
 In this procedure, the lens inside the eye is replaced with an implant.
 It is essentially cataract surgery before you develop a cataract.

-To find out more about refractive surgery view the following videos, or make an appointment.
+To find out more about refractive surgery, make an appointment.